KalinaStefanova/Kalina-Stefanova-employees/README.md

-## TASK:
-Create an application that identifies the pair of employees who have worked together on common projects for the longest period of time.
+### Application that identifies the pair of employees who have worked together on common projects for the longest period of time.

 Input data: <br />
 A CSV file with data in the following format: <br />